 4. Knowledge remains within the company

 With an LMS, know-how and expertise are no longer dependent on individual people.
-Instead, it remains documented and available long-term for everyone who needs it for their function within the company.
+Instead, it remains documented and long-term available for everyone who needs it for their function within the company.

 These concrete scenarios show how a Learning Management System can change processes within a company.